Building strong client-contractor relationship skills is key to encouraging repeat business and word-of-mouth referrals.

 - Marketing your capabilities to win future jobs.

-Grow your business with strong client relationship skills
+Grow your business with strong client-contractor relationship skills

-Developing a strong relationship with a client can lead to future work and a positive reputation.
-Follow the strategies highlighted in this blog post to achieve greater success for your contracting business.
+Developing a positive client-contractor relationship can lead to future work from them and others they know.
+Follow these strategies to achieve greater success for your contracting business.